OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 session.run(tf.global_variables_initializer())
 ```

 Because that would also try to initialize variables like `input_variable` without defining the corresponding placeholder values.
-Each variables must be initialized manually instead.
+Each variable must be initialized manually instead.

 You will most likely also have to initialize the variables implicitly created by the optimizer.
 It can be done like: